 The tower that Forest City Ratner plans for the site, known as Building 15, would be 272 feet.

 Regarding Block 1128, the study states:

 The westernmost 100 feet of Block 1128 lie within the project site and are occupied by six buildings and an empty lot.
 At the corner of Pacific Street and 6th Avenue is a three-story, gray stuccoed warehouse building (lot 4) with wire mesh security screens covering the Pacific Street windows, and rolling metal security screens covering the building’s loading docks and entrances, many of which have graffiti.

 (As noted, the two lower-rise buildings next to the three-story building at the corner are excluded, as are the adjacent vacant lot and Newswalk condos.)

 It goes into detail: Lot 4 is occupied by two attached three story commercial buildings, and though the buildings have some graffiti and rusted metal grating, as well as 24 open building code violations dating from 1993 to 2004, they contain several functioning small businesses and are not considered blighted.

 The houses on Dean

 The Dean Street portion of Block 1128 is occupied by five two- and three-story residential buildings.

-Lot 86, the three-story house next door, is occupied and in good shape, and thus not blighted.
-Lot 87, the three-story house in the middle of the five, uses 72 percent of the parcel’s development potential, but has 17 open building code violations issued between 1993 and 2005 and contains two vacant residential units—indications of blight.
+Lot 86, the three-story house at 493 Dean next door, is occupied and in good shape, and thus not blighted.
+Lot 87, the three-story house at 491 Dean in the middle of the five, uses 72 percent of the parcel’s development potential, but has 17 open building code violations issued between 1993 and 2005 and contains two vacant residential units—alleged indications of blight.

 Lot 88, the second from the corner, contains a three-story house, now owned by Forest City Ratner.
 While the building is in good shape and uses 91 percent of its development potential, it was delivered vacant and is thus blighted, though the ground floor unit is being temporarily rented.